saper0/saper0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a machine learning researcher having broad interests spanning from theoretical machine learning over learning on graphs to optimization.
->>>>>>> d447bc0 (Updated about-me.)
+Hello, welcome to my corner of the web!

-I am a researcher on reliable machine learning and focus on robust and privacy-preserving learning on graphs.
+I am a researcher on machine learning and focus on robust and reliable learning on graphs.
 I am doing my PhD at TU Munich under the supervision of [Prof. Günnemann](https://www.in.tum.de/daml/team/guennemann/) in the [DAML](https://www.in.tum.de/daml/startseite/) research group.
 Furthermore, I am also interested in theoretical machine learning and have experience in combinatorial optimization.

 If you want to contact me, best drop me an e-mail: *gosch . lukas [at] gmail.com*.
 Scroll down to find my other social media appearances.